 Final Words for WordPress on localhost

 After completing the WordPress website on localhost, you can transfer the localhost website to the live server.

-If you’ve any doubt, queries, or feedback regarding the localhost installation, feel free to ask in the comment section provided below.
+If you’ve any doubts, queries, or feedback regarding the localhost installation, feel free to ask in the comment section below.